Why Is Anything Conscious?: Back to Foundations

-This might seem inconvenient, as intuitively we might prefer to think about bodies as an abstract `type'.
-However, doing so would undermine any claim we might make, as earlier results in artificial intelligence (AI) show \cite{bennett2023c,bennett2024c}.
 The meaning of abstractions depends upon interpretation, much like the behaviour of software is determined by the abstraction layer that ``interprets'' it.
 At its least abstract software is machine code\footnote{A ``word'' of machine code triggers a mechanistic process hardwired in the CPU by the human design.
 For example a word may copy the 32 bit value stored at memory address $X$ into the 32 bit register $Y$, which the next line of machine code ``adds'' to register $Z$ by looping over each bit in an ``adder'' circuit.}.
 Machine code is interpreted by hardware which determines every aspect of what that machine code does.
 A word of machine code is a mechanical trigger that only ``means'' whatever we have designed the hardware to do when we input that word.
 That hardware is an abstraction layer in which the software exists (including ``higher level'' abstraction layers like the Python interpreter).
-In other words, what we call software is nothing more than the state of hardware \cite{bennett2024a}.
+As stated earlier, what we call software is nothing more than the state of hardware \cite{bennett2024a}.
 This has undermined all but the most subjective of claims regarding the behaviour of theorised, software superintelligence \cite{hutter2010,leike2015,leike2018}.
 It is a flaw in the very idea of intelligent software.
 The distinction between software mind and hardware embodiment is subsequently called computational dualism \cite{bennett2024a}, because it is reminiscent of how traditional Cartesianism conceived of a mental substance distinct from physical.

-If we are to dissolve the hard problem by starting with the ‘impure’ embodied biological organism instead of the ‘pure’ abstract mental states, then we cannot presuppose organisms use particular abstractions.
+If we start with the embodied biological organism instead of the abstract mental states, then we cannot presuppose organisms use particular abstractions.
 Instead we must explain why particular abstractions are formed, in terms of contentless states, as the product of interaction between an organism and its environment \cite{thompson2007,varela2016,rolla2021}.
-This process is sometimes called ``relevance realisation'' \cite{vervaeke2012,vervaeke2013a,vervaeke2013b}.
+This process is sometimes called ``relevance realisation'' \cite{vervaeke2012,vervaeke2013a,vervaeke2013b}, and this shift in perspective is key for our argument here.
+Indeed, the idea that conscious experiences depend upon interactions with the environment has been defended by a longstanding tradition in embodied cognition and enactivism \cite{thompson2007}.